topliceanu/alexandrutopliceanu.ro/content/post/cache-replacement-problem.md

 ## LRU - Least recently used

-The observation at the base of LRU is that whatever page was requested recently has the highest chance to be requested again in the near future - the data exibits _locallity of reference_.
-Conversely, the data in the cache that hasn't been requested for the longest time, has the least chance of being requested again the near future.
+The observation at the base of LRU is that whatever page was requested recently has the highest chance to be requested again soon - the data exhibits _locality of reference_.
+Conversely, the data in the cache that hasn't been requested for the longest time, has the least chance of being requested again shortly.
 This is the data that LRU evicts to make room for new pages.

-Cache performance depends on the use-case, but, in practice, LRU works well enough in many situations, it's very fast and easy to implement.
+Cache performance depends on the use-case, but, in practice, LRU works well enough in many situations as well as being very fast and easy to implement.

 It is implemented with a double-linked list and a hash map.
 The hash map gives constant lookup times for data keys, whereas the list maintains the invariant that the nodes that were requested recently are at the head of the list.
-Discarding the last used node as well as promoting recently accessed nodes is as easy as updating a few pointers in constanst time.
+Discarding old node as well as promoting recent nodes is as easy as updating a few pointers in constant time.

 ```
 +------+---------------+-----------+------------------------------------------------------+